 All undergraduate and graduate students (including employees who are taking classes) will be assigned a University student e-mail address with the expectation that they will read their e-mail regularly.
-This will help ensure that they are kept informed of current University updates, deadlines, emergency notification, etc. It is the student's responsibility to read all University correspondences sent to the student's University e-mail address by DETROIT MERCY DENTAL faculty and administration.
+This will help ensure that they are kept informed of current University updates, deadlines, emergency notification, etc. It is the student's responsibility to read all University correspondences sent to the student's University e-mail address by University of Detroit Mercy School of Dentistry faculty and administration.